 This task consists of electrically isolating the pipe and pipe casing after a short is detected.
 An electrical short between the casing and the pipe draws protection away from the pipe and may not allow adequate protection in the cased area.

 This task begins when the pipeline casing end(s) has been exposed.
-The task ends when the pipeline casing is tested for isolation and proper documentation is completed per the operator’s procedure.
+The task ends when the pipeline casing isolation is confirmed, and proper documentation is completed per the operator’s procedure.

 The performance of this covered task may require the performance of other covered tasks such as: